Dov S. Zakheim: Career

+Bush Administration

-Zakheim was then appointed as Under Secretary of Defense (Comptroller) from 2001 in George W. Bush administration, and served in the capacity until July 2004.
+Zakheim was appointed as Under Secretary of Defense (Comptroller) in May 2001 in George W. Bush administration, and served in the capacity until July 2004.
 During his term as comptroller, he was tasked to trace the Pentagon's 2.3 trillion dollars' worth of unaccounted transactions.
-He also played an active role in the Department's system acquisition, strategic planning, programming, and budget process.
+He also played an active role in the department's system acquisition, strategic planning, programming, and budget process.
+He was succeeded by Tina W. Jonas as the top budget official at the DoD.

 In 2008, he was appointed by President Bush as a member of the Commission on Wartime Contracting in Iraq and Afghanistan.
-He was succeeded by Tina W. Jonas as the top budget official at the DoD.
+He subsequently served as a Commissioner on the Congressionally-mandated Military Compensation and Retirement Modernization Commission.
+He currently is a Commissioner on the Congressionally-mandated National Security Commission on Emerging Biotechnology, appointed by Senator Jack Reed.